 - 1.13.1.
 The OWNER of a card is the player who provided that card at the start of the game as their identity, part of their deck, or an extra card along with their deck. - a.
-A card that is converted into a counter retains its owner.
+A card that is converted into a counter retains its owner. - b.

-- b.
 No player owns counters that are not converted cards. - 1.13.2.
-The CONTROLLER of a card or counter is the player responsible for that card or counter. - a.
+The CONTROLLER OF A CARD OR COUNTER is the player responsible for that card or counter. - a.
 The controller of a card in the play area is the player who installed or placed it there. - b.
 The Corp controls each agenda in the Corp's score area.
 The Runner controls each agenda in the Runner's score area. - c.
 Cards in other zones are controlled by their owner. - d.
 Each player controls the credits in their credit pool. - e.
 The Corp controls each bad publicity token.
 The Runner controls each tag token.
 However, see rule 10.5.5 and rule 10.6.3 regarding paying costs that involve tags and bad publicity, respectively. - f.
 The controller of a counter hosted on a card is the player who controls the host card. - g.
-Click tokens and brain damage tokens are gameplay aids only and have no controller. - 1.13.3.
+Click tokens and brain damage tokens are gameplay aids only and have no controller.

+- 1.13.3.
 A player can only pay costs using cards and counters they control. - 1.13.4.
 Unless otherwise stated, a player can only use abilities on cards or counters they control. - 1.13.5.
-Each card and counter is the SOURCE of abilities that originate from its text.
-The CONTROLLER OF AN ABILITY is the player who controlled the source of that ability at the time the ability triggered or became relevant to the game state. - 1.13.6.
+The CONTROLLER OF AN ABILITY is the player who triggered or is allowed to trigger that ability.
+By default, this is the player who controls the ability's source.
+See also section 9.1.3. - a.
+Some abilities state that they can only be used by a specific player.
+The specified player controls each such ability, even if they do not control its source. - 1.13.6.
 Unless otherwise noted, the controller of an ability carries out its effects and makes any choices required.
 If a player is specified to perform all or part of an effect, the specified player carries out that part of the effect and makes any choices required instead.